Preparing a well-written academic CV is essential if you want to apply for a job as a lecturer, researcher, or any other academic role.

 - patents

-If you’ve been published numerous times, only include works that are the most relevant to the position you’re applying for.
-You can create an appendix at the end of your CV for any additional works you want to include.
+If you have a lengthy list of publications (¾ of a page or more), only include the most role-relevant works so that recruiting managers see the rest of your information as well.
+You can create an appendix at the end of your CV for any additional publications you want to include.

 Cite your publications as you would in an academic paper, using the preferred citation style of the institution you’re applying to.